CguarinoNJIT/OLD-Working-Files/Project_1/Origins.md

 * At this time Arpanet had about 18 particiants in their netowrk with about 25 different "sites" on it.
 * This confrence served to inspire some of the brightest minds in the world of computing to assume new roles in the evolving field of computer communications.
 * Arpanet's Packet Switching Network served as a catalyst for a whirlwind of innovation and research in the world of computer networks that continues to this day.
+## World Wide Web - Tim Berners-Lee
+* Berners-Lee worked at CERN (European Council for Nuclear Research) in the 1980s.
+* This organization was tasked with studying fundamental laws of physics and the nature of the universe.
+* Berners-Lee was tasked with building a local network to allow researches to becasue to share and collaborate more easily.
+* He acchieved this by building an interface using hmtl, http, and urls and named it the " World Wide Web".
+* The first website ever made was made by Tim Berner-Lee in France in 1991.
+* This was the true birth of what we think of as the Internet today.
+A graphical interface that allows the user to effortlessly naviagate the Internet.